eltersouza/dealeron-code-challenge/README.md

 ## Development server

+This software uses NodeJS (any active LTS or maintenance LTS version of it), therefore it's a **must have** runtime installed in order for it to work.
 Run `npm install` to install all dependencies of Angular.
 Then, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.